kshedden/survival_workshop/README.md

   important to be very explicit about what defines the time origin (time zero) from which the duration is calculated.
-For example, when looking at the survival of people with a disease, the time origin could be the date of diagnosis.
-When looking at human lifespans ("all cause mortality") it might make more sense to define the time origin to be the date of birth.
+For example, when looking at the survival of people with a disease, the time origin could be the date of diagnosis, but when looking at human lifespans ("all cause mortality") it might make more sense to define the time origin to be the date of birth.